penninesoaringclub/newsletter/content/posts/2024-05/index.md

 # You Might Have Missed...

 With the slow demise of Facebook groups, [Telegram](https://telegram.org/) seems to be the new home of UK paragliding chat.
-If you're not a member of these PSC groups, get yourself signed up!
+If you're not a member of these PSC groups, get yourself signed up.

 - [Pennine Chat](https://t.me/+WE7P1V5MfyQ5DmxX)
 - [Pennine Site Conditions](https://t.me/+Up-PPy1d58Oh6TFu)